luayidriss/politicus/README.md

 - use Bootstrap default imports to minimize the build
 - deploy to Heroku

+## Reusable React Components

+### UserQuestions and UserResponses Components

+The `UserQuestions` and `UserResponses` components have been designed with reusability in mind.
+They offer a flexible and customizable solution for displaying user questions and responses throughout different profiles in my application.

+### Future Reusable Components

+In addition to the existing reusable components, I am actively working towards modularizing other elements within my application.
+The buttons, such as the search button and view question button, are potential components to be reusable React components.
+This approach aims to enhance code maintainability and promote a consistent user interface across different parts of your application.

 ## Libraries, contexts and hooks:

 - react-infinite-scroll-component